 The DRI/NYF boundary will be confirmed or adjusted during Local Planning Committee (LPC) Meeting #1.
-Slight modifications, for which there is a strong justification, may be made to the boundary during the planning process.
+Slight modifications, for which there is a strong justification, may be made to the boundary during the planning process, subject to State approval.
 However, communities are encouraged to limit boundary adjustments to the early phases of the planning process, as changes to the boundary can have cascading effects on other project deliverables, including the downtown profile and assessment.